Pandemic Orders and industry requirements are regularly updated

-Prior to removing respiratory protection, it is important to move to a clean area to avoid exposure to any hazardous airborne contaminants.
+Prior to removing respiratory protection, it is important to move to a clean area (doffing station) to avoid exposure to any hazardous airborne contaminants.

-It is important to be aware that any potentially infectious particles will remain on the outside of the surgical mask or N95/P2 respirator or the filter fibers.
-A surgical mask or N95/P2 respirator is therefore a potential source of contact contamination after use.
+It is important to be aware that any potentially infectious particles will remain on the outside surfaces of the P2/N95 respirator or the filter fibres.
+A P2/N95 respirator is therefore a potential source of contact contamination after use.

-When removing a surgical mask or N95/P2 respirator, take care not to touch the outside, discard it with other potentially contaminated waste, and wash your hands immediately after handling.
+When removing a P2/N95 respirator, take care not to touch the outside, discard it with other potentially contaminated for cleaning or dispose as waste, and perform hand hygiene (wash your hands or use hand sanitiser) immediately after handling.

-Refer to DHHS guidance on removing PPE for more details.
+Refer to DH guidance on removing (doffing) PPE for more details.